Published • loading... • Updated

 Singapore selects three firms to supply methanol fuel, cutting marine emissions by up to 65 percent and supporting a sustainable multi-fuel bunkering hub with five-year licences.

-- Facing pressure to cut shipping emissions, the International Maritime Organization calls for at least 40 percent cuts by 2030 and zero by around 2050 as shipping firms focus on lower-emission fuels.
+- Facing pressure to cut shipping emissions, the International Maritime Organization calls for cuts of at least 40 percent by 2030, while shipping contributes at least three percent of global greenhouse gases and licences reflect growing sector focus on cleaner fuels.

-- Selected firms include Global Energy Trading Pte Ltd, Golden Island Pte Ltd and PetroChina International Pte Ltd, who were chosen for supply-chain reliability and will start methanol supply in the Port of Singapore from January 1.
+- Selected firms include Global Energy Trading Pte Ltd, Golden Island Pte Ltd and PetroChina International Pte Ltd, chosen for supply-chain reliability and operational readiness to start methanol supply in the Port of Singapore from January 1.

-- The MPA said the decision marks an important step toward establishing methanol bunkering at scale and advancing Singapore's ambition to be a sustainable multi-fuel bunkering hub.
+- The MPA said the licences mark an important step toward establishing methanol bunkering at scale and advancing Singapore's ambition to be a sustainable multi-fuel bunkering hub.

-- Green methanol, made from waste CO2 and `green hydrogen`, can cut emissions by up to 65 percent, and Singapore's strategic location along the Strait of Malacca supports its top bunkering hub status.
+- Green methanol, made from waste CO2 and 'green hydrogen', can cut lifecycle emissions by up to 65 percent, and Singapore's strategic location along the Strait of Malacca supports its role as the world's top bunkering hub.

 Insights by Ground AI